jenkinsci/gitlab-plugin/README.md

 * In the ``Build Triggers`` section:
     * Check the ``Build when a change is pushed to GitLab.``
     * Use the check boxes to trigger builds on Push and/or Merge Request events
+    * Optionally enable building open merge requests again after a push to the source branch.
 * In GitLab go to the project ``Settings``
     * Click on ``Services``
     * Click on ``GitLab CI``